ramzibou0735/aerial-autonomy-stack/README.md

 - For PX4 quad max tilt maneuver, zero the anti-windup gain: const float arw_gain = 2.f / _gain_vel_p(0);
 - ????
 - Profit

+Expand in AVIONIC.md
+> The Holybro Jetson Baseboard comes with an (i) integrated 4-way (Orin, 6X, RJ-45, JST) Ethernet switch and (ii) two JST USB 2.0 that can be connected to ASIX Ethernet adapters to create additional network interfaces
+>
+> Make sure to configure Orin, 6X's XRCE-DDS, IP radio, Zenoh, etc. consistently with your network setup; the camera acquisition pipeline should be setup in `yolo_inference_node.py`, the LiDAR should publish on topic `/lidar_points` for KISS-ICP (if necessary, discuss in the [Issues](https://github.com/JacopoPan/aerial-autonomy-stack/issues))

 ### Known Issues